Exploring WalkMe Alternatives & Competitors?

 - Insights: Analytics platform for monitoring how people are using your product; includes information collected from in-app surveys

-WalkMe does not publish its pricing.
+WalkMe also does not publish its pricing.
 However, a few different sites companies have published WalkMe pricing based on their own experience:

 - According to Nickelled, WalkMe costs around $2.40-$2.50 per user per month.